 What you can do

-- Note any personal history that increased your risk of sexually transmitted infection, such as early sexual activity, multiple partners or unprotected sex.
+- Write down key personal information, including anything that increases your risk of STI, such as early sexual activity, multiple partners or unprotected sex.

 - How often will I need follow-up visits after I finish treatment?